andref15/G4mvc/README.md

 #### MakeGeneratedClassesInternal
 Defines if the generated route classes and the MVC and Links class will be public or internal

+#### EnableSubfoldersInViews
+Defines if subfolders in the controller's Views folder should be supported

 #### ExcludedStaticFileExtensions
 A list of file extensions that will be excluded from link generation